Skip to main content

 We work with a specialized, external patient advocacy partner to assist patients in understanding and, when appropriate, pursuing insurance-based options that may apply in complex cases.
 This can include formal review or dispute processes that are not typically visible during routine insurer calls.
 Coverage is never guaranteed, timelines vary, and transparency and realism are essential.

-In almost all cases, surgery is performed at an in-network hospital/facility.
-Your expected responsibility is typically your in-network deductible/copay/coinsurance, subject to your plan’s benefits.
+In almost all cases, surgery is performed at an in-network hospital or facility.
+That means your expected out-of-pocket responsibility is typically limited to your in-network deductible, copay, and/or coinsurance, subject to your specific plan's benefits.

-We recognize that chronic pelvic pain and complex endometriosis can already be financially exhausting—missed work, repeated imaging, medications, emergency visits, and prior surgeries.
+We recognize that chronic pelvic pain and complex endometriosis can already be financially exhausting.
+Missed work, repeated imaging, medications, emergency visits, and prior surgeries add up long before a patient reaches our door.

 Our model is very different.
 We focus on evidence-based care and clarity, and we aim to minimize administrative and financial burden wherever possible.